LouieOHagan/Simple-Weather-Website/README.md

     - After looking into the issue I noticed the console was not recognising the += in ```output +=``` as valid syntax.
 Unfortunately due to time limitations I could not find a fix for this issue and has been added to the known bugs section.
 I also asked my fellow peers, some of whom were also having the same issue.

-- ```justify-content: space-evenly;``` does not work on
+- ```justify-content: space-evenly;``` does not work on Microsoft Edge or Internet explorer
+    - After looking into the issue I checked [caniuse.com]() to find that the css property is not supported on either browsers.
+The issue was not big so I decided not to make any changes as all that was affected was that the search button and search bar had no space between them and were connected on both browsers.

 ### Known Bugs
 - Search functionality not working on internet explorer.
 Description in Further Testing section above.
-- Scroll function after search only scrolls to haflway down to the div on the original search after page is first loaded.
+- Scroll function after search only scrolls to halfway down to the div on the original search after page is first loaded.
     - Function was working correctly originally but something was done that made it stop working, due to time limitations the reason behind the issue could not be found or corrected.
 - API is an American API so by default Dublin returns Dublin US, to find Dublin Ireland, "Dublin IE" must be searched.
     - The API is very picky when it comes to the search functionality.
-I have tried my best to limit issues by remvoing spaces in searches and replacing with commas so that the API recognizes the search but the API still has a few bugs with search locations, would change API in the future.
+I have tried my best to limit issues by removing spaces in searches and replacing with commas so that the API recognizes the search but the API still has a few bugs with search locations, I would change API in the future.

 ## Deployment